lachezar-dimitrov/chess/README.md

 ## Components

 ### `Box`:
-1. should change the box value on the first call with the symbol of the current player
+1. should change the box value with the symbol of the current player
 1. should not change the box value if it is called twice